 My thoughts of doubt were lifted by spending time talking with others, remembering the things that are going well, and praying.
 I am still a little leary of the future, but I am confident that God will prepare me for what is ahead.

-If you are looking for some encouragement on the path of homeschooling, join The Simple Homeschooler community for weekly tips, encouragement, homeschool freebies, and some laughs!
+If you are looking for encouragement on the path of homeschooling, join The Simple Homeschooler Community!